jamesftierney/academic-kickstart/content/authors/admin/_index.md

 organizations:
 - name: U.S. Securities and Exchange Commission
   url: ""
-- name: University of Nebraska College of Law (beginning fall 2020)
+- name: University of Nebraska College of Law (beginning August 2020)

 # Short bio (displayed in user profile at end of posts)
-bio: My research and teaching interests include securities regulation, business law, contracts, and other subjects related to the behavioral law and economics of retail securities markets.
+bio: My research and teaching interests focus on securities regulation and enforcement with respect to intermediaries in retail securities markets, as well as business associations, corporate finance, and mergers and acquisitions.

 interests:
 - Securities regulation
+- Business associations
-- Corporate and business law
+- Corporate finance
-- Contracts
+- Regulation of capital markets intermediaries
 - Behavioral law and economics

 education: